lbl-srg/obc/specification/source/cdl.rst

   s = value_from_gui(instanceName="s", startValue=1);
   someBlock.u = s;

-If option b) is used, then the translator must remove the declaration ``parameter Real s=1;`` (there is no longer anything dependent on the parameter ``s``), and rename the instance ``con`` to ``s``, which will ensure that the documentation of the sequence, which may describe what ``s`` is, remains correct.
+If option *b)* is used, then the translator must remove the declaration ``parameter Real s=1;`` (there is no longer anything dependent on the parameter ``s``), and rename the instance ``con`` to ``s``, which will ensure that the documentation of the sequence, which may describe what ``s`` is, remains correct.
-Note that for option b), the propagation of the parameter value is through block-diagram modeling only.
+Note that for option *b)*, the propagation of the parameter value is through block-diagram modeling only.

-For option b) to work, we impose the following constraints on CDL.

-First, parameters must only be assigned to one instance if this assignment is declared as ``final``.
+For option *b)* to work, parameters must only be assigned to one instance if this assignment is declared as ``final``.
 For example

 .. code-block:: modelica

    parameter Real samplePeriod = 60;
-   Discrete.Sampler sam1(final samplePeriod = samplePeriod);
+   Discrete.Sampler sam1(final samplePeriod = samplePeriod); // not valid
-   Discrete.Sampler sam2(final samplePeriod = samplePeriod);
+   Discrete.Sampler sam2(final samplePeriod = samplePeriod); // not valid

 is not valid and ``modelica-json`` will stop with an error.
-[This is because a translator may translate this, using option b) above, to
+This is because a translator may translate this, using option *b)* above, to

 .. code-block:: C